andersevenrud/1881/README.md

-# API Interface for 1881
+# API Library for 1881

-A simple PHP interface to communicate with 1881's API.
+A simple PHP library to communicate with 1881's API.

 Uses JWT and Guzzle.